Updated 1-9-25

 “It’s a stand-up heater where we put a 3M hook on it for hanging our robes,” says our client.

 Of course, fire features like fire pits, tables and fireplaces (above/right) are very popular.
-We invite you to check with our Best Hot tubs showrooms if you are interested in adding one of these.

 3. Using Hot Tub Covers in Winter